ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `library_name`: The name of the library that contains the episode
 - `language`: The episode audio stream language
 - `release_date`: The episode release date (YYYYMMDD)
+- `released_inthelast`: A range for the episode release date (days, weeks, months, years)
 - `type`: Always `episode`

 ### Artists